-We derive revenue from the sale of software licenses and software customization and services associated with software such as technical support services, implementation and training.
+We derive revenue from the sale of software licenses, software customization services, technical support services associated with the software licenses, implementation services, training services, and cloud based services.
 We recognize software and services revenue at the time of delivery, provided all other revenue recognition criteria have been met.